Federico Marchetti (businessman)

 Federico Marchetti (born 21 February 1969) is an Italian businessman who founded and, until July 2021, was chairman and CEO of YOOX NET-A-PORTER Group.

 Education and early career

 Federico Marchetti was born in 1969 and raised in Ravenna, Italy.
 His father worked in an automobile factory and his mother was a telephone operator.
 Marchetti graduated from Bocconi University in 1993 with a degree in Economics.
-His first job was at the Lehman Brothers branch officer in Milan, where he worked in investment banking for three years.
-In 1998 he moved to New York City to pursue graduate studies, and received an MBA from Columbia University and following a brief career in finance and consulting, he created the Internet retailing company in 2000 in Zola Predosa. in 1999.
-While at Columbia, he made the decision to leave the banking industry and become an entrepreneur, however, after receiving his degree, he took a job with Bain & Company in Milan after attempting to find a position in the American entertainment industry.
+His first job was at the Lehman Brothers branch office in Milan, where he worked in investment banking for three years.
+In 1998 he moved to New York City to pursue graduate studies, and received an MBA from Columbia University following a brief career in finance and consulting, he created the Internet retailing company in 2000 in Zola Predosa. in 1999.

+While at Columbia, Marchetti decided to leave the banking industry and become an entrepreneur, However, after receiving his degree, he took a job with Bain & Company in Milan after attempting to find a position in the American entertainment industry.